karlebergen/karlebergen.github.io/_posts/2024-10-28-Solving-SQL-Murder-Mystery.md

   AND address_street_name = 'Franklin Ave';
 ```

-These queries work, but it's no fun copy-pasting many queries, so I prompted ChatGPT to give me one query to find both witnesses, and this was the result.
+These queries work, but copy-pasting many queries is not scalable.
+It wouldn't make sense in a business setting for ChatGPT to perform one million point lookups for records when there is a way to do a bulk lookup.
+Therefore, I prompted ChatGPT to give me one query to find both witnesses, and this was the result.

 ```sql
 (